DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Hyperkeratosis of the nipple may cause embarrassment and cosmetic concerns .
-There are a few reported cases of difficulty breast-feeding from the affected breast .
+There are reported cases of difficulty breast-feeding from the affected breast .

 Diagnosis of hyperkeratosis of the nipple relies upon the clinical presentation of the hyperkeratotic plaque(s) and findings on skin biopsy if the presentation is atypical.

 Histopathological characteristics of hyperkeratosis of the nipple are:

 Secondary hyperkeratosis of the nipple [1,2,4] is usually unilateral.
 Examples include:

 Unilateral hyperkeratosis of the nipple associated with pain, bleeding, ulceration, discharge, or nipple retraction should be investigated for breast cancer with breast examination, mammogram, and biopsy.

 Bilateral secondary hyperkeratosis of the nipple and areola may occur with: